teacheredu-euniwell/oer-diversity-inclusion/README.md

 >
 > * I continue to use the usual social forms and methods.
 > * I try to use more cooperative social forms and activities that strengthen the class community.
-> * I ask the class to be more accepting of Martina."I make the class aware that Martina should be more integrated.
+> * I ask the class to be more accepting of Martina.
 > * Other
 >
-> __What is your approach to your future teaching?__
+> __What is Your Approach to Your Future Teaching?__
 >
-> * I follow the curriculum without explicitly addressing the topic of transgender.
+> * I follow the curriculum without explicitly addressing transgender issues.
-> * In order to sensitize the class, I combine the topics of the curriculum with the transgender issue.
+> * In order to sensitise the class, I combine the topics of the curriculum with transgender issues.
-> * I openly discuss Martina's case in front of the class.
+> * I openly discuss Martina’s case in front of the class.
 > * Other
 >
 > __How Do You Deal With Martina’s Parents?__